j-faria/kima/paper/paper.md

 -->

 The radial-velocity (RV) method is one of the most successful in the detection of exoplanets.
-An orbiting planet induces a small gravitational pull on its host star, which is observed as a variation of the velocity of the star in the direction of the line of sight.
+An orbiting planet induces a gravitational pull on its host star, which is observed as a variation of the velocity of the star in the direction of the line of sight.
-By measuring small wavelength shifts in stellar spectra, a RV timeseries is constructed.
+By measuring the associated wavelength shifts in stellar spectra, a RV timeseries is constructed.
-These data provide information about the presence of (one or more) planets and allow for the planet mass to be determined. <!--  [e.g. @Fischer2016]. -->
+These data provide information about the presence of (one or more) planets and allow for the planet mass and several orbital parameters to be determined. <!--  [e.g. @Fischer2016]. -->

 One of the main barriers to the detection of Earth-like planets with RVs is the intrinsic variations of the star, which can easily mimic or hide true RV signals of planets.
-Gaussian processes (GP) are now often used to model the correlated noise that arises from the stellar-induced RV variations.
+Gaussian processes (GP) are now often used to model the correlated noise that arises from stellar-induced RV variations.
 <!-- [e.g. @Haywood2014]. -->

-**kima** is a package for the detection and characterization of exoplanets from RV data.
+**kima** is a package for the detection and characterization of exoplanets using RV data.
 It fits a sum of Keplerian curves to a timeseries of RV measurements, using the Diffusive Nested Sampling algorithm [@Brewer2011] to sample from the posterior distribution of the model parameters.